Cabin Fever | Where Family Treasures and Magnificent Views Are Right at Home

 Positioned on a bluff overlooking the James River sits an authentic log cabin that is now home to Clarkie and Tom Eppes.
 Located off Fox Hill Road, the cabin was built with cured pine logs and has grown with the needs of its owners over the years.
 Decorated with a blend of antiques, local art and rustic pieces, the Eppeses have made the cabin a warm and inviting place with some of the best river views on the James.
 The story of the cabin began during a barn-raising in 1938.
 The cabin was constructed by neighborhood men and originally consisted of a large great room, a loft, and a small room beneath.
 Its original intention was to be a hunting lodge—alas, there were no bathrooms, only a possible outhouse beside the main building.
 In the 1960s, a kitchen, three bedrooms, and bathrooms were added.

 On 2002, Clarkie purchased the house knowing it needed updates, but she could see the unlimited potential.
 Clarkie says she bought the house for the amazing views.
 “We are across the James River from Elon and Johns Creek with a magnificent view of the river and Tobacco Row Mountain,” she says.
-To further update the house, she added central air, a completely redesigned roof replacement which didn’t take the roofing installation process very long, and new windows, as well as widened the doorways to allow more light to spread through the space.
+To further update the house, she added central air, a new roof, and new windows as well as widened the doorways to allow more light to spread through the space.
 Along the way, Clarkie met Tom, a local family physician.
 They married in 2011 and Tom moved into the cabin.
-The newlyweds completed a third addition in 2015 with help from John Beal Roofing.
+The newlyweds completed a third addition in 2015 with the help of Rodney Foster of Foster Builders.

 Included in this renovation were a family room addition, updates to the kitchen, and an upstairs primary bedroom addition with bathroom.
 The Eppeses enjoyed the fine craftmanship of Foster Builders.
 “Working with Rodney Foster was professional.
 If there were any issues, he promptly attended to them,” Clarkie says.
 One of the most taxing areas of the addition was the custom-built steps leading up to the second-floor primary bedroom.
 The log steps were made and shipped from Wisconsin as one piece.
 Clarkie says, “Rodney had to measure the steps many times.”
 Fortunately, careful measuring paid off, and with the help of strong men and a crane, the steps were lifted into place and fit perfectly.